umlouco/video-conference-zoom/README.txt

 9. Shortcode Output

 == Changelog ==

+= 3.6.8 October 30th, 2020 =
+* Fixed: Join via web browser not working when Elementor Page Builder or most of the page builder is used to override Zoom Meetings archive page.

 = 3.6.7 October 28th, 2020 =
 * Added: Custom date type added in settings.